 Take for example a company with $2.5 million in revenues and $100k in earnings, and a single shareholder that takes a salary of $1 million (“Scenario 1” below).
 That same shareholder might choose to pay themselves a salary of $100k and receive the rest as a dividend.
 In both cases the cash available to the shareholder is the same.
 Makes sense, right?

 Valuation is most frequently a function of earnings.
-And if that’s the case are we to conclude that the companies in Scenarios 1 and 2 above are worth If we assume that this business, other things being equal, is worth 5x earnings… is $500k a reasonable valuation?
+And if that’s the case are we to conclude that the companies in Scenarios 1 and 2 above are worth the same?
+If we assume that this business, other things being equal, is worth 5x earnings… is $500k a reasonable valuation?
 Likely not.
-A more reasonable interpretation is that a portion of his salary is actually a dividend in disguise.
+A more reasonable interpretation is that a portion of owner salary is actually a dividend in disguise.
 Adjusting to a “normalized” salary would increase earnings, thereby result in a more accurate value.

 So What’s the Big Deal?